MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inbound-warehouse-flow.md

 ---
 title: Design Details - Inbound Warehouse Flow
-description: The inbound warehouse flow begins when items arrive at the company warehouse and are registered and matched to inbound source documents.
+description: 'Learn how to receive items at your warehouse, and register and match them to inbound source documents.'
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: null
+ms.search.keywords: warehouse
-ms.date: 11/14/2022
+ms.date: 09/18/2023
 ms.author: bholtorf
 ---
-# <a name="design-details-inbound-warehouse-flow"></a>Design Details: Inbound Warehouse Flow
+# Design details: Inbound warehouse flow

 The inbound flow in a warehouse begins when items arrive in the warehouse of the company location, either received from external sources or from another company location.
+You can receive physical and non-inventory items.
+To learn more about receiving non-inventory items, go to [Post non-inventory items](#post-non-inventory-items).

 In principle, the process of receiving inbound orders consists of two activities:

-* Receive items at the warehouse receiving dock, where you identify the items, match them to a source document, and record the received quantity.
+* Receive items at the dock, identify them, match them to a source document, and record the received quantity.
-* Put items away in stock, and record the place you put them.
+* Put away items in stock, and record the place you put them.

 The source documents for inbound warehouse flow are: